OlivierLD/raspberry-coffee/LelandOilDetector/README.md

 The FONA is connected to the Arduino, conected to the RPi with its serial cable

 To run:
-Start the node server on the RasPI:
+Start the node server on the RasPi:
 ```
 Prompt> node server.js
 ```